Lucyjpjones/lj-fscr/README.md

 For this project I employed a [Relational Database](https://aws.amazon.com/relational-database/#:~:text=A%20relational%20database%20is%20a,be%20represented%20in%20the%20database.), to store my collection of data.
 I used [SQLite](https://www.sqlite.org/index.html) in development, as this is created by default, and [Heroku Postgres](https://www.heroku.com/postgres) in production.
 Relational databases were a suitable choice for this project as it allows multiple tables to be created, with data easily connected through the use of foreign keys.
 All Models included are related to at least one other Model, and implement common database relationships: many-to-one, many-to-many and one-to-one.

-**NB:** .sqlite3, my developmemt database file, was added to .gitignore before my initial commit to stop it being pushed to GitHub.
+> **Note:** .sqlite3, my developmemt database file, was added to .gitignore before my initial commit to stop it being pushed to GitHub.

 ### **<ins>Data Schema</ins>**